Overview

 An administrator wants all topics to include the parent document title.

-- Select an empty template (or select +Add template) in the Pretty URLs for topics section.
+2. Select an empty template (or select Add template) in the Pretty URLs for topics section.

-An administrator wants the same Pretty URL for the most recent version of a document.
+An administrator wants the pretty URL to remain the same with each new version of a document.
 Previous versions of the document will have fixed URLs after publishing.

 For this example, the latest version is 4 and previous versions are 1, 2, and 3.